qtqa/sysadmin/README.txt

 of the bootstrap scripts and follow the basic high-level steps (and maybe write up your own bootstrap script as you go :-)

+During the bootstrap process, you'll be prompted about the type of host you are trying to set up and asked to provide some additional information.
+Here is an example interactive configuration session:

+    Select which of the following best describes the purpose of this host:

+      (1) network_test_server - Network test server, used for some QtNetwork autotests (qt-test-server.qt-test-net)
+      (2) ci_server - Qt Project CI system server (Jenkins <-> Gerrit integration)
+      (3) ci_tester - Qt Project CI tester, performing Qt compilation and autotests

+    ?
+3
+    Configuring a node of class 'ci_tester'

+    Username of the account used for all testing;
+    this should be an account which is not used for any other activities on this machine.
+      testuser [qt] ?

+    Use icecream distributed compilation tool?
+      icecc_enabled [y] ?

+      Icecream scheduler hostname; leave empty for autodiscovery, which usually works if the scheduler is on the same LAN and IP broadcast is working.
+        icecc_scheduler_host [] ? icecream-scheduler.example.com

+    Configuration completed:

+      classes:
+        ci_tester:
+          icecc_enabled: true
+          icecc_scheduler_host: icecream-scheduler.example.com
+          testuser: qt

+    Save (y/n) [y] ?
+    Configuration saved to nodecfg/10-config.yaml.

+The interactive configuration can be repeated if necessary by running 'nodecfg.pl -interactive'.
+The output configuration file can be copied or shared with other hosts.
+See nodecfg/README.txt for more information on the configuration file(s).

 OTHER NOTES
 ===========